bnchdrff/dockerfiles/README.md

 Inside this project, you can find a Dockerfile and related configs to build a Debian Wheezy install with nginx and php5-fpm configured to host a Drupal site, along with sshd, managed by supervisord.

-The script `www-and-db.sh` runs this container (after you build it with `docker build -t thermitic/drupal-docker .`) and then creates and links a MariaDB container.
-An example of how to use this linked database server in a Drupal deployment is `gnl.sh`.

 The nginx and php configuration is from [perusio's repo](https://github.com/perusio/drupal-with-nginx).

 ## Requirements